-Evaluator's Role: Date: th row, which best describes per ficient.
-If performance is scored Advanced Proficient Developing Below Standard Uses knowledge of students to meet needs Standard 1 Leamer Development InTASC 1; CAEP 1.1 Uses data about students and their development to adjust teaching and build on student strengths resulting in student learning.
+Evaluator's Role: Date: Select the cell in each row, which best describes performance.
+At midterm, the goal would be for student teachers to be performing at Developing or Proficient.
+If performance is scored "Below Standard," please be in communication with the coordinator of field experiences.
+Advanced Proficient Developing Below Standard Uses knowledge of students to meet needs Standard 1 Leamer Development InTASC 1; CAEP 1.1 Uses data about students and their development to adjust teaching and build on student strengths resulting in student learning.
 Uses data about students and their development to adjust teaching.
 Collects data about students and their development but does not adjust teaching.
 Lacks evidence of data collection and use related to students and their development.
-Differentiates instruction to meet student needs Standard 2 Leamer Differences InTASC 2; CAEP 1.1 Identifies students' needs for differentiation and responds with individualized instruction, flexible grouping, and varied learning experiences to include bringing multiple perspectives and cultural resources to the Identifies students' needs for differentiation and responds with individualized instruction, flexible grouping, and varied learning experiences.
+Differentiates instruction to meet student needs Standard 2 Learner Differences InTASC 2; CAEP 1.1 Identifies students' needs for differentiation and responds with individualized instruction, flexible grouping, and varied learning experiences to include bringing multiple perspectives and cultural resources to the discussion of content.
+Identifies students' needs for differentiation and responds with individualized instruction, flexible grouping, and varied learning experiences.
 Identifies students' needs for differentiation.
-Does not identify students' needs for differentiation. discussion of content.
+Does not identify students' needs for differentiation.
 Promotes a positive classroom environment through clear expectations Standard 3 Learning Environments InTASC 3; CAEP 1.1 Communicates and reinforces clear task and behavior expectations to students, develops routines that support expectations and minimizes the loss of instructional time.
 Communicates and reinforces clear task and behavior expectations to students and follows routines that support expectations for the learning environment.
 Communicates and reinforces clear task and behavior expectations to students.
 Attempts to communicate and reinforces clear task and behavior expectations to students.
 Uses accurate content and academic vocabulary Standard 4 Content Knowledge InTASC 4; CAEP 1.1 Communicates accurate content, uses academic vocabulary correctly, provides relevant opportunities for students to demonstrate understanding and uses knowledge of common misconceptions to create accurate understanding in the content area.
 Communicates accurate content, uses academic vocabulary correctly and provides relevant opportunities for students to demonstrate understanding.
 Communicates content and uses academic vocabulary, yet does not consistently provide relevant opportunities for students to demonstrate understanding.
 Communicates inaccurate content, academic vocabulary and/or provides irrelevant opportunities for students to demonstrate understanding.